ChristopherPalloArias/Frontend-MinimarketMicroservices/README.md

 - **Web Application:** User interface for administrators to interact with the product service, registering new products and updating the quantity of existing ones.

-## Benefits of Using Microservices

-1. **Independent Scalability:** Each component of the system can scale independently.
-For example, if product management requires more resources, only the product service can be scaled without affecting other parts of the system.
-2. **Independent Development and Deployment:** Each microservice can be developed, deployed, and updated independently.
-This reduces downtime and facilitates the implementation of new features or fixes.
-3. **Maintainability:** The separation of responsibilities into microservices makes the code more modular and easier to maintain.
-Development teams can work on different services simultaneously without interfering with each other.
-4. **Resilience:** If one microservice fails, it does not necessarily affect the other services.
-This improves the resilience and availability of the system as a whole.

 ## Installation

 ### Requirements